 - Only an experienced installer should install your new wood floor.

 - Your wood floor should acclimate for a minimum of 3 days prior to installation.
-More importantly is that the floor’s moisture content be in equilibrium with the subfloor and overall job site.
+More importantly, the floor’s moisture content must be in equilibrium with the subfloor and overall job site.

-For full installation instructions please refer to the National Wood Flooring Association (NWFA) Guidelines.
-There are specific sections in the guideline regarding the proper installation of solid wood floors, engineered wood floors, installing over radiant heat as well as over a concrete slab.
-Make sure to follow the right guideline for your particular application.
+For full installation instructions, please refer to the National Wood Flooring Association (NWFA) Guidelines.
+There are specific sections in the guidelines regarding the proper installation of solid wood floors, engineered wood floors, installing over radiant heat, as well as over a concrete slab.
+Make sure to follow the right guidelines for your particular application.